2018 Volunteer Agreement, Release and Waiver of Liability

 THIS IS A LEGAL DOCUMENT THAT AFFECTS YOUR LEGAL RIGHTS!

-This Release and Waiver of Liability (the “Release”) is executed on this day by (the “Volunteer”), in favor of Habitat for Humanity of Evansville, Habitat for Humanity International, Inc. and any other Habitat for Humanity affiliated organization, volunteers and agents (collectively, the “Released Parties”).
+This Release and Waiver of Liability (the “Release”) is executed on this day by (the “Volunteer”), in favor of Habitat for Humanity of Evansville, Habitat for Humanity International, Inc. and any other Habitat for Humanity affiliated organization1, and their respective affiliates, directors, officers, trustees, employees, sponsors, donors, volunteer and agents (collectively, the “Released Parties”).

 I, the Volunteer, desire to work as a volunteer for one or more of the Released Parties without compensation and engage in the activities related to being a volunteer.
 I understand that my activities may include but are not limited to the following: working at Habitat for Humanity offices and worksites; working in or for Habitat for Humanity ReStore operations; loading and unloading materials; traveling to and from work sites, towns, cities or countries; consuming food available or provided; living in housing provided for volunteers; assisting in disaster relief areas; constructing and rehabilitating residential buildings; other construction-related activities; and other volunteer activities ("Activities").